 Calcium blocks the absorption of saturated fat in the stomach and intestines.
 This feature makes calcium a good cholesterol-fighting remedy.
 In addition, it prevents acidosis, activates certain enzymes and hormones, and supports the healthy metabolism of other minerals.
 This mineral is also responsible for the transmission of nerve impulses and the regulation of the heart rate.

 Inulin is one of the plant polysaccharides.
-It promotes the elimination of toxins, normalizes blood sugar levels and the absorption of carbohydrates.
+It promotes the elimination of toxins and normalizes blood sugar levels and the absorption of carbohydrates.
 Inulin is also a probiotic that helps build healthy gut flora.
-It restores microflora, positively affects the work of the digestive tract.
-It promotes the process of normal lipid and carbohydrate metabolism, normalizes sugar content, activates overall metabolism and fat-burning processes.
+It restores microflora and positively affects the work of the digestive tract.
+It promotes the process of normal lipid and carbohydrate metabolism, normalizes sugar content, and activates overall metabolism and fat-burning processes.

-Forming a viscous substance, inulin retains glucose molecules, so they are absorbed gradually, without sharp spikes in blood sugar.
+Inulin retains glucose molecules, forming a viscous substance, so they are absorbed gradually, without sharp spikes in blood sugar.
 This polysaccharide is responsible for feeling full after a meal, helping you avoid overeating and maintaining a healthy weight.
 Inulin supports your immune system and helps fight depression and fatigue.

 As you can see, while jicama is not a leafy green vegetable, you can easily add it to your keto menu at times.
 So yes, we can conclude that jicama is keto.
 This root vegetable has a moderate amount of net carbs, is high in fiber, and will not disrupt your ketosis.